-This project was an 18-month process evaluation of a reputationally successful adapatation of The Mpowerment Project.
-The primary purposes of our evaluation was to describe MPowerment Detroit, characterize its similarity to and differences from the evidence-based model on which it is based, and document the rationales for departures from the original model.
-The evaluation also examined how well particular aspects of the program are implemented.
+This project was an 18-month process evaluation of a reputationally successful adaptation of The Mpowerment Project, an evidence-based intervention developed by Susan Kegeles, Robert Hayes, and Greg Rebchook of the University of California at San Francisco.
+The primary purposes of our evaluation was to describe MPowerment Detroit, characterize its similarity to the evidence-based model on which it is based, and document the rationale for departures from the original model.
+The evaluation also examined how well particular aspects of the program were implemented.

 Several questions guided the evaluation:

 1) What are the characteristics of the population that MPowerment Detroit serves?

 2) How accurately do MPowerment Detroit’s systems of data collection reflect the program’s activities?

 3) What activities comprise MPowerment Detroit and how are these activities carried out?